Wong Foo Nam

-Wong Foo Nam (died 22 May 1980) was a Singaporean politician and architect.
+Wong Foo Nam (黄富南; 1912 – 22 May 1980) was a Singaporean politician and architect.
 A member of the Malayan Chinese Association, he sat on the Legislative Assembly of Singapore from 1955 to 1959.
 He was a member of the delegation sent to London for the second of the three Merdeka talks.

 Early life and education

-Wong was born in Singapore in the late 1900s or the early 1910s.
+Wong was born in Singapore in 1912.
 He studied at the St. Joseph's Institution and the Ling Yeong Chinese School.
 He also attended technical evening classes at Raffles Institution.

 Career

 Wong was initially a member of the Institute of Architects of Malaya.
 He also sat on the institute's council.
 Wong designed 101 to 109 Holland Road, a row of semi-detached houses completed in 1939.
 In 1950, plans for the construction of a four-storey building with 14 flats on Moulmein Road, an 18-flat building in Meyer Road and another building on Napier Road, all of which were designed by Wong, were submitted to the local authorities.
 Plans were also submitted for a cinema on Kim Tian Road, also designed by Wong.
 However, they were rejected by the Economic Secretariat in August 1952 under the Buildings Restriction Ordinance after they had been accepted in March, a decision which he attempted to repeal.
 Wong became a member of the Joint Relief Organisation, formed to aid the victims of the 1951 Kampong Bugis fire, as an architect.
 He designed homes in Kolam Ayer to rehouse the victims.
 However, the 96 houses built were still not "ready for occupation" by July 1953 as the approach roads had yet to be completed.
 In March 1954, it was announced that the construction of the 1,200-seat theatre in Tiong Bahru, to be known as the King's Theatre, was underway.
 In the same year, he served as the architect for the extension of the Chung Khiaw Bank Building on Robinson Road.